Elizafox/compyter/README.md

 ComPyter
 ------
-This is a very basic CPU architecture in Python, complete with hardware and a hacked-together assembler.
+This is a very basic virtual machine in Python, complete with hardware and a hacked-together assembler.

 See the examples directory for working code examples that can be used with the assembler.

 Architecture description
 ========================
 This is a basic 32-bit RISC ISA.
+The ISA's name is ELISA (Elly's Lighwtweight ISA).
 Execution begins at 0x0.
+It is a two's complement architecture (like most modern architectures).

 ### Registers
 There are 32 32-bit registers.
 The first five registers are reserved: